Dean Ebbe

-Dean Ebbe (born 16 July 1994) is an Irish professional footballer who plays as a striker for NIFL Premiership side Crusaders.
+Dean Ebbe (born 16 July 1994) is an Irish professional footballer who plays as a striker.

 Career

 After playing for Shamrock Rovers, Longford Town, Athlone Town, Cabinteely, Collinstown and Bluebell United, Ebbe signed for Scottish club Inverness Caledonian Thistle in January 2017.
 After leaving Inverness he returned to Bluebell United before signing for Welsh Premier League side The New Saints in January 2018.
 He stayed with the club until the end of the 2021–22 season playing with them in Europe, and winning league and cup winners medals.

 In January 2022 he joined Bala Town on loan until the end of the season He scored 11 goals in 15 appearances in all competitions during the loan spell. leaving the club at completion of his loan spell.

 In June 2022 Ebbe signed for Crusaders.

+After one season, he moved to Gibraltar to reunite with former TNS coach Anthony Limbrick at Manchester 62.

+Ebbe returned to Ireland in January 2024, signing for a second spell at Athlone Town in the League of Ireland First Division.

+He moved to newly relegated League of Ireland First Division club Dundalk ahead of their first season back in the second tier in 2025.